Governance

 - Verifiers can trust multiple SPs

-- Attestations reference which SP signed them
+- Attestations and receipts reference which SP signed them

 - No single SP has monopoly on trust